Chiron

 Designing for cognitive load isn't just about minimalism

 It's about timing, context, and progressive disclosure.
-Every design decision had to balance providing enough guidance without overwhelming an already-stressed learner.

 Research revealed unexpected insights

 The gap between what students said they wanted and what actually helped them learn was significant.
-Testing with real users was essential to getting this right.

 Leading a team requires constant alignment